(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 During our normal business hours here in Japan.
 If you are calling from outside Japan, please note the time difference.
 For example, the current time and date in Japan is:

-For this reason, calls from outside Japan might be received outside of our normal business hours.
+For this reason, calls from outside Japan might be received outside of normal business hours.
 We will, however, undertake to get back to you as quickly as possible if you leave us a message (or send us email at such times.
+Contact us

 Can you accept payment by check?